fieldtrip/website/workshop/meg-uk-2015/dcm_tutorial.md

 - In the data file, the conditions are ordered as follows: 1 – famous faces, 2 – unfamiliar faces, 3 – scrambled faces.
 You can access this information by loading the data into SPM (in Matlab: “D = spm_eeg_load(filename)”) and inspecting the “D.conditions” array.
 As we want to model the main effect of faces, under “between-trial effects” we can leave all three conditions (i.e. [1 2 3]), and specify the effect in the window below as [1 1 0] – this will model the modulatory effects of face presentation, with “scrambled faces” treated as a baseline.
 You can call this effect “faces” in the window on the left.

-- There are several options to reduce the data before modelling.
+- There are several options to reduce the data before modeling.
 First, you can remove a number of subsequent polynomial trends (linear, quadratic, cubic etc.) from the data.
 Second, you can only use subsampled data (e.g. every 2nd or every 4th datapoint).
 Finally, you can model a limited number of spatiotemporal modes explaining the most variance in your data.
 Here, use linear detrending (1), no subsampling (1) and 8 eigenmodes.

 - Click the red arrow to continue - this will activate the next part of the “DCM for M/EEG” window where you will be able to specify the electromagnetic model.